ADBProjects/ccproj/README.md

 The aim of this project was to see whether I would be able to predict the potential for credit card fraud from a Kaggle dataset https://www.kaggle.com/mlg-ulb/creditcardfraud

-I was inspired to approach this project through my past experiences in the legal sphere, and my personal interests in criminal law, in which I have worked in the past.
-I wanted to apply what I have learned a Flatiron to a real world situation where I feel machine learning and data science can play a key, and important role.
+I was inspired to approach this project through my past experiences in the legal sphere, and my personal interests in criminal law, in which I have worked previously.
+I wanted to apply what I have learned at Flatiron to a an area where I feel machine learning and data science can play a key, and important role.

 ### The Current State of Fraud in the UK